printify/nary-tree/README.md

 `NodeId`s are tree-specific generational indexes.
 Using generational indexes means that we can re-use space inside the tree (after nodes have been removed) without also having to re-use the same tree indexes which could potentially cause confusion and bugs.
-The "tree-specific" part means that indexes from one tree cannot be confused for indexes for another tree.
+The "tree-specific" part means that indexes from one tree cannot be confused with indexes for another tree.
 This is because each index contains a process-unique-id which is shared by the tree from which that index originated.

 ## Project Goals